 Two players take turns placing one piece at a time on an empty space of the board.
-When a player connects 3 pieces in a row, that player wins the game.

-2. Move pieces along a line to an empty and adjacent space.
+When a wins the game. player connects 3 pieces in a row, that player and adjacent space.
+2. Move pieces along a line to an empty and no one's made a connection of 3 pieces, to an empty space next to it. players take turns moving one of their pieces If all 8 pieces have been placed on the board